YoussefKhaled10/Medical-RAG/README.md

 # RecoveryPath AI

-> A bilingual, evidence-grounded RAG assistant that retrieves alcohol-recovery guidance from trusted PDF sources, validates every factual claim and citation, and safely refuses unsupported or personalized medical requests.
+> An evidence-grounded RAG assistant that retrieves alcohol-recovery information from trusted PDF documents, validates factual claims and citations, and provides contextual safe guidance when a request cannot be answered responsibly.

 ## Overview

-RecoveryPath AI is an Arabic-English Retrieval-Augmented Generation system designed to provide accessible and traceable information about alcohol recovery.
+RecoveryPath AI is the AI assistant powering the **Recovery Alcohol Path** project.
+It is designed to make alcohol-recovery information easier to access, verify, and understand.

-The system processes uploaded PDF guidance, retrieves the most relevant evidence, generates an answer using only the selected passages, and validates every factual claim before displaying the response.
+The system processes trusted PDF guidance, retrieves the most relevant passages, generates a response using only the selected evidence, and verifies every factual claim before displaying the answer.

-RecoveryPath AI is designed as an informational support tool.
-It does not diagnose users, calculate personalized dosages, select individual treatments, or replace qualified healthcare professionals.
+RecoveryPath AI is an informational support tool.
+It does not diagnose users, calculate personalized dosages, select individual treatments, or replace qualified healthcare professionals or emergency services.

 ## Key Features

-- Arabic and English question support
+- Multilingual questions and same-language responses
 - PDF ingestion using PyMuPDF
 - Section-aware semantic chunking
 - Multilingual embeddings
 - PostgreSQL and pgvector storage
 - Semantic and keyword hybrid retrieval
-- Cross-language keyword retrieval for Arabic questions
+- Cross-language keyword retrieval
-- Reciprocal Rank Fusion
+- Reciprocal Rank Fusion with `k = 60`
 - Exact and near-duplicate removal
 - Cohere passage reranking
 - Evidence-strength classification